mbentley124/cse280/progress_report_10.md

 # Progress Report 10

 ## Summary of Work Completed
-- Made front end more efficient.
-- DevOps work so backend can progress smoothly.
+- Used CSS styling to eliminate a redundant tile layer.
+- Configured NGINX to proxy requests to new backend.
-- Connected backend to database
+- Connected the Java backend to the database.
-- Created initial sql query for route determination
+- Took first steps on determining a route.
+  - Wrote SQL query to group all stops by a common route_id.

 ### Goals completed this week
 - Added css overlay for dark mode instead of loading new tiles